 How to Recognize and Create an Unreliable Narrator

-In fiction, as in life, the unreliable narrator is a character who cannot be trusted.
+In fiction, as in life, an unreliable narrator is a character who cannot be trusted.
 Either from ignorance or self-interest, this narrator speaks with a bias, makes mistakes, or even lies.
 Part of the pleasure and challenge of these first-person stories is working out the truth and understanding why the narrator is not straightforward.
-It is also a tool a writer uses to create an aura of authenticity in his work.
+It also can be a tool a writer uses to create an aura of authenticity in his work.

 The Unintentionally Unreliable

-Many stories presented in the first-person point of view are told by a child or outsider who believes he is telling the complete truth but who, the reader quickly learns, is not fully aware of the circumstances around them.
+Many stories presented in the first-person point of view are told by a child or an outsider who believes he is telling the complete truth.
+The reader, though, quickly learns the narrator is not fully aware of the circumstances around them.
 This is the case, for example, with the protagonist of J.D.
-Salinger's "The Catcher in the Rye," as well as young narrators such as Scout in Harper Lee's "To Kill a Mockingbird."
+Salinger's "The Catcher in the Rye," Holden Caulfield, and with Scout, the narrator in Harper Lee's "To Kill a Mockingbird."

 The Intentionally Unreliable

-Some of the most interesting uses of an intentionally unreliable narrator are in the mystery genre.
+Some of the most interesting uses of intentionally unreliable narrators are in the mystery genre.
 Why might the narrator of a mystery story be intentionally unreliable?
 Most likely because he or she has something to hide.
-Such stories are especially intriguing because, when they are well done, the reader is completely unaware of the narrator's true character.
+Such stories are especially intriguing because when they are well done, the reader is completely unaware of the narrator's true character.

 Creating an Unreliable Narrator

-The purpose of an unreliable narrator is for you to create a work of fiction with multiple layers in which there are competing levels of truth.
+A key reason to use an unreliable narrator is to create a work of fiction with multiple layers with competing levels of truth.

 Sometimes the narrator's unreliability is made immediately evident.
 For instance, a story may open with the narrator making a plainly false or delusional claim or admitting to being severely mentally ill.
 A more dramatic use of the device delays the revelation until near the story's end.
 Such a twist ending forces readers to reconsider their point of view and experience of the story.